JDVila/MockLesson/Prerequisites.md

 <br><br>
 Please follow these steps below to get started:
 <br><br>
-<b>Step 1:</b> Open this link in a new tab - https://repl.it/languages/java
+<b>Step 1:</b> Open this link in a new tab on your browser - https://repl.it/languages/java
 <br><br>
 They might ask you to register first.
 Ignore them - they are bullies!
 You could always register later;
 registration allows you to save the code you are working on today, which isn't necessary for today's lesson.